jamesshore/quixote/docs/ElementRendered.md

 ### Sub-Descriptors

-The ElementRendered provides additional descriptors via the following properties:
+The ElementRendered provides additional descriptors:

 * `element.rendered.top (`[`PositionDescriptor`](PositionDescriptor.md)`)` Top edge of the rendered part of the element.
 * `element.rendered.right (`[`PositionDescriptor`](PositionDescriptor.md)`)` Right edge of the rendered part of the element.